Dr James Matthews

 I’m an astrophysicist working at the University of Oxford as a Royal Society URF.
 My research is at the intersection of theory and observation and my interests are fairly broad, but fundamentally I am interested in the extreme and exotic physics that can be probed using accreting black holes and the outflows they produce.

-In particular, my work focuses on the origins of the highest energy cosmic rays, the physics of accretion disc winds, the disc-wind-jet connection in AGN and the hydrodynamics of astrophysical jets.
+In particular, my work focuses on the origins of the highest energy cosmic rays, the physics of accretion disc winds, the disc-wind-jet connection in AGN and X-ray binaries, and the hydrodynamics of astrophysical jets on all scales.
 More recently, I have started using X-ray observations of cluster-hosted AGN to search for, and place limits on, axion-like particles, which are exotic dark matter candidates.

 Some (fairly) recent highlights can be found below, together with a list of current projects, publications and talks.
 If you have any questions, please get in touch.
 You can also read my PhD thesis or CV.